In Richmond, VA

 We Create Confident Smiles

-At Capital Dental Design, we help you answer “yes” with confidence.
+At Capital Dental Design, we help you smile with confidence.

 Cost of Socket Preservation

 Several factors will determine the total cost of your tooth extraction and socket preservation.
 The complexity of the extraction and whether multiple procedures and appointments are necessary will have the biggest impact on treatment cost.
-Additional costs will be incurred if dental implants are placed, if dental sedation is necessary, and whether the procedure is covered (and if so, how much) by your dental insurance plan.
+Additional costs will be incurred if dental implants are placed and/or if dental sedation is necessary.
+Whether the procedure is covered (and if so, how much) by your dental insurance plan will also affect the cost.
 Prior to scheduling any procedure, we will discuss the anticipated costs, verify your benefits (if applicable) to determine out-of-pocket costs, and answer any questions you have about billing.

 If you are not covered under a dental insurance plan, or if you are simply interested in saving money, consider joining the Capital Dental Design Membership Plan.
 Although we make every effort to keep our services affordable for all patients, joining our membership plan allows us to save you even more money by covering the cost of preventive care such as cleanings, exams, and routine x-rays.
 We also offer discounts of 10-15% on other dental services offered at our clinic.
 To learn more about our membership plan, payment options, or anticipated costs, contact our office today!